-If the outlet channel closes and flow through the channel stops, the estuary water level will increase since the continuing river inflow cannot be exported through evaporation and seepage alone.
-Although seepage rates are likely to increase as a result of increasing water levels, it is assumed that seepage rates will remain below river inflow.
+When the inlet closes and flow through the inlet stops, a lagoon forms.
+The lagoon water level will increase since the continuing river inflows cannot all be exported through evaporation and seepage alone.
+Although seepage rates are likely to increase as a result of increasing water levels, it is assumed that the combined evaporation and seepage rate will remain below river inflow.
 As the water level rises, it will again overflow the beach berm when it reaches the minimum elevation of the berm crest.
-Early in the management season, the flow may overtop the berm below flood stage of 9 ft NGVD.
+Early in the management season, the lowest point on the beach crest may allow the flow to overtop the berm below flood stage of 9 ft NGVD.
 However, as the berm crest elevation rises over the course of the management period, the water levels can rise above flood stage.
-If more moderate management actions do not stop this rising water level, a full artificial breach, as is currently practiced, will be necessary to prevent flooding.
+If beach management actions do not address this rising water level, a full artificial breach, as is currently practiced, will be necessary to prevent flooding of property above 9 ft NGVD.

-4.3 CHANNEL FAILURE: BREACHING
+4.4 LAGOON BREACHING